cdondrup/petri_net/README.md

                         LocalUpdate: ["value", {LocalQuery: "result"}, ""]
 ```

 A while loop defines a condition that has to be true in oder for the loop to start and is checked every iteration.
 Like a proper while loop.
 It also defines a sequence of actions which are executed in order.
-Our condition is `condition: {Comparison: ["ne", [LocalQuery: "value", 10]]}` which translates to: "Check the local KB for `value` and if the result is not equal (`ne`) to 10, then return `true`".
+Our condition is `condition: {Comparison: ["ne", [LocalQuery: "value", 10]]}` which translates to: "Check the local KB for `value` and if the result is not equal (`ne`) to 10, then return `true`" (comparisons are taken directly from the [python operator package](https://docs.python.org/2.7/library/operator.html)).
 As long as this condition is true, we execute our two actions inside.
 The first action is `test_server: {}` which takes in a `value` adds 1 and returns the `result`.
-So on the firt iteration it gets `value=5` and returns `result=6` which automatically put into the local KB.
+So on the firt iteration it gets `value=5` and returns `result=6` which is automatically put into the local KB.
 The next action is our KB action:

 ```yaml
                 - result_to_value: